 This house was a real challenge for its architects, Jaime Bartolomé and Pablo Gil.
 The owners fell in love with the breathtaking views of the Mediterranean Sea from this difficult plot on a hill with a 42-degree slope.
 They dreamed of a house facing the sea where it would “always be summer”, where they could enjoy large events with friends while maintaining privacy from prying eyes.

-This ambitious dream had to be integrated into the landscape without sacrificing a spectacular and innovative design on an extremely tight budget.
-The house is developed on two floors: a large terraced living room, following the slope of the mountain, connected to a cantilevered terrace with a swimming pool, and a first floor with bedrooms that have bay windows above the roof.
-The house is buried in the steep slope and benefits from the yearly constant 19’5ºC ground temperature, reminiscent of traditional cave house constructions in Granada.
+This ambitious dream had to be integrated into the landscape without renouncing a spectacular and innovative design, on an extremely tight budget.
+The house is developed on two floors: a large terraced living room, following the slope of the mountain, connected to a cantilevered terrace with an outdoor swimming pool, and a first floor with rooms that have bay windows above the roof.
+The house is buried in the steep slope and benefits from the yearly constant temperature of 19’5ºC of the ground, which reminds us of the traditional cave house constructions of Granada.

 The living spaces are covered by a curved double shell of reinforced concrete that plays with the geometry of the ground while framing the views and directing the airflows coming from the sea inwards.
 This shell is supported by retaining walls that are spaced 14.5 metres apart, with no other internal supports, columns or walls.
 Thanks to this, the main space of the house, distributed and designed in different “islands”, can be converted into a stage and an auditorium for 70 people, also useful for hosting large parties, fully open to the landscape and with an auxiliary terrace separated by a movable glass façade.

 “The shape of the house and the metal roof produce a calculated aesthetic ambiguity between the natural and the artificial, between the skin of a dragon on the ground, seen from below, and the waves of the sea seen from above”.
 Jaime Bartolomé.
 Architect.